Merrell Moab Speed 2 Review | Worth It In 2026?

 Compared to the average hiking shoe, the Moab Speed 2 is noticeably lighter and offers a softer, more comfortable ride, making it a great choice for those prioritizing comfort and weight.

-Currently this is our number #2 rated hiking shoe for this year.
+Currently, this is our #1-rated hiking shoe for this year.

-Getting the entire package of what the Merrell Moab Speed 2 offers at $140 is an absolute steal in my opinion.
+Getting the full package that the Merrell Moab Speed 2 offers for $140 is an absolute steal, in my opinion.

-The Moab Speed 2 bridges the gap between traditional hiking shoes and trail runners, offering the versatility and agility of trail running shoes while still providing more support than most trail runners.
+The Moab Speed 2 bridges the gap between traditional hiking shoes and trail runners, offering the agility of trail runners while providing greater stability and rugged protection.

 However, if you need a sturdier hiking shoe for technical, rocky, or rugged terrain, or plan to carry heavy loads, you may want to consider other options.